LVKris/2016-02-solo/README.md

   <!--  Describe how easy it is to get started. -->

 ## Customer Quote ##
-"Really is the coolest software since sliced bread, if slice bread was a software of course"
+"Really is the coolest software since sliced bread, if sliced bread was software of course"
     - Joe User, Sweet River, UT
   <!--  Provide a quote from a hypothetical customer that describes how they experienced the benefit. -->